silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 ## SiloGen control plane components

-### SiloGen Developer Center
+### AMD AI Workbench

 Purpose: Enables researchers to end-to-end manage AI workloads.
-The Developer Center enables the usage of the SiloGen AI workloads and focuses on the user experience, offering low code approaches for developing AI applications by simplifying the execution of fine-tuning, inference and other jobs.
-Focusing on the user experience the Developer Center also exposes a number of catalogs enabling AI researchers to have a better understanding on which models, data and workloads can use and download for the purposes of their work.
-Finally, the Develop Center offers (and aims to expand the) integrations to well established MLOps tools such as MLFlow, Tensorboards and Kubeflow allowing researchers to use the AI developing tool that feels more natural to them.
+AMD AI Workbench enables the usage of the SiloGen AI workloads and focuses on the user experience, offering low code approaches for developing AI applications by simplifying the execution of fine-tuning, inference and other jobs.
+Focusing on the user experience, AMD AI Workbench also exposes a number of catalogs enabling AI researchers to have a better understanding on which models, data and workloads can use and download for the purposes of their work.
+Finally, AMD AI Workbench offers (and aims to expand the) integrations to well established MLOps tools such as MLFlow, Tensorboards and Kubeflow allowing researchers to use the AI developing tool that feels more natural to them.

 ### AI Resource Manager (Airman)